TheOneBehindYou1/TsG-AHK-Commands/README.md

 Do **not** type anything before the cursor stopped moving

 (name) will **ALWAYS** be removed, you don't need to do it

+More Games will hopefully come in the future